Skip to main content

 Cons:

-- Can only help handle simple projects
+• Can only handle simple projects

 New Product Updates from Todoist

-Notion is a flexible workspace app that helps you organize your work—tasks, habits, goals, notes—into a system that works for you.
+Notion is a flexible workspace app that helps you organize your work (tasks, habits, goals, notes) into a system that works for you.
 It gives you tools to track what you want to accomplish, measure your progress, and adjust as you go.

-Why I picked Notion: I picked Notion because it gives you features that help you control your personal workflows and focus on what matters.
-For example, AI Meeting Notes transcribes your meetings, summarises them, and pulls out action items so you don’t miss what you discussed.
-Also, enterprise search (with research mode and AI connectors) lets you find past notes, docs, or info from other apps you use quickly, saving you from digging through clutter.
-And Notion’s tools for personal productivity allow you to build daily planners, to‑do lists, track goals, and organise tasks by priority or due date so you can stay on track at work.
+Also, enterprise search (with research mode and AI connectors) lets you find past notes, docs, or info from other apps you use quickly, which saves you from digging through clutter.
+Notion’s tools for personal productivity let you build daily planners, to‑do lists, track goals, and organize tasks by priority or due date so you can stay on track at work.

-Notion Standout Features & Integrations
+Notion Integrations

 Integrations include Slack, Google Drive, GitHub, Jira, Asana, Figma, Dropbox, Trello, Microsoft Teams, Google Workspace, and OneDrive.